interactive learning

 ***Check with your teacher about expectations for completing your work on this activity.

-1 Copy or download this 12.Q1 STEM: Technology Activity Document to use as you explore exciting and innovative areas in the field of technology.
+Step 1.
+Copy or download this 12.Q1 STEM: Technology Activity Document to use as you explore exciting and innovative areas in technology.

 • You will meet a scientist, Luis von Ann, a computer scientist who, at 30, was involved in creating the CAPTCHA idea used for security.

-• How did he come up with his ideas for a test that humans can pass but computers cannot?
+• How did he develop his ideas for a test that humans can pass but computers cannot?

-4. Write a short summary of the important points learned from this activity,
+Step 5.
+Write a summary of the important points learned from this activity.

 Check with your teacher about using the Hour of Code activity.